 Cutting-edge research in molecular imaging, neurobiology, cardiovascular diseases or cancer cannot be done without the aid of systems biologists.
 The MSc Systems Biology will fully prepare you to take on your expert role in these exciting and important sectors, driving advances in human biology and health.
 Our mission is to train interdisciplinary scientists who have a broad view of biological systems, with a focus on one of Maastricht University’s research strengths: biomedical and human healthcare applications.
 The demand for systems biologists is only growing.
 Interested?
 Find out more here.

 Do you have a question about Systems Biology?
-Send Sebastián a DM!
+Send Sebastián and Pablo a DM!

 Are you a prospective master's student?
 Then we are here to help!
 We understand that finding the right master's programme is important.
 That’s why we offer you several resources that will give you a feel of what it is like to study Systems Biology.